Marciola/elixir-phoenix-on-cloud-build-cloud-run/tutorial.md

 2. Next you will need to create the Cloud Build configuration file, which we said we would use in the Cloud Build Trigger.
 You can [create your own build configuration file](https://cloud.google.com/cloud-build/docs/build-config), or use [this template for Phoenix](https://github.com/Marciola/elixir-phoenix-cloud-build-cloud-run/blob/master/cloudbuild.yaml).

-**Note:** If you use the template you will need to replace {$GITHUB_USERNAME} and {$REPO_NAME} on 4 different lines.
+**Note:** If you use the template you will need to replace {GITHUB_USERNAME} and {REPO_NAME} on 4 different lines.

-3. Lastly, you will need to edit your .gitginore file to allow prod.secrets.exs to be included in the repo (which should be set to private).
+3. Lastly, you will need to edit your .gitginore file to allow prod.secrets.exs to be included in the repo (**Note:** this step is only included to get your demo up and running.
+Do not use in production).
 Open .gitignore in the root folder and comment out the “/config/*.secret.exs” in the last line.
+For production ready secrets management take a look at Cloud Key Management Service.

 4. Now you will push the code changes to Github.